Stuart Freedman

-Stuart Jay Freedman (January 13, 1944 – November 10, 2012) was an American physicist, known for his work on a Bell test experiment with John Clauser at the University of California, Berkeley as well as for his contributions to nuclear and particle physics, particularly weak interaction physics.
+Stuart Jay Freedman (January 13, 1944 – November 10, 2012) was an American physicist, known for his experiment testing Bell's inequality proposed to him by John Clauser at the University of California, Berkeley as well as for his contributions to nuclear and particle physics, particularly weak interaction physics.
 He was a graduate of Berkeley, receiving a Bachelor of Science in 1965 and his PhD in physics in 1972 under Eugene Commins.
 While at Berkeley, he worked with fellow graduate student Steven Chu.
 He was also recipient of 2007 Tom W. Bonner Prize in Nuclear Physics.

-He held positions at Princeton University, Stanford University, Argonne National Laboratory, the University of Chicago, and the Lawrence Berkeley Laboratory.
+He held positions at Princeton University, Stanford University, Argonne National Laboratory, the University of Chicago, the University of California, Berkeley, and the Lawrence Berkeley Laboratory.

+Early life and education

+Freedman was born in Los Angeles on 13 January 1944.
+He attended high school there before moving north to attend the University of California, Berkeley.
+After beginning studies as a theorist under Prof. Charles Zemach, he switched to experimental atomic physics under the guidance of Prof. Eugene Commins.
+Commins's students from that era included Frank Calaprice, Steven Chu, Philip Bucksbaum, and Persis Drell.